brianlovin/security-checklist/README.md

 If you have resources to add to existing sections, please open a pull request.

-- Aim for reputable sources for guides and new coverage.
+- Aim for reputable sources for guides and news coverage.
 - If adding an app, please include links to as many platforms as possible.
 See `config/*.js` for examples of how data is formatted.
 - Try to use approachable human-readable language.
 Remember that even non-technical folks need to stay safe online.